TwindZ/push_swap/README.md

 The output of the program is a list of action to sort the list

+### Testing
+I used a visualizer to observe and optimize the behavior of the output.
+The visualizer can be found [here](https://github.com/o-reo/push_swap_visualizer).

 ## Action
 - _pa_	: push the top node of the stack b to the top of the stack a
 - _pb_	: push the top node of the stack a to the top of the stack b